 As the UK has now left the EU, there have been some changes to data protection legislation.
 To comply with the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019, every policy, notice and procedural guide that refers to ‘GDPR’ shall now be read as ‘UK GDPR’.
 The rights, responsibilities and data protection provided by the Data Protection Act 2018 and the GDPR are not changed.
 Our procedures and arrangements will not change.

 Please click here for an update regarding the NHS ‘Track and Trace’ scheme and its implications for data protection Derby Diocesan Academy Trust Track & Trace Update

-As part of the government’s COVID-19 catch up package for schools, every state funded primary school with a Reception class is eligible to apply for training and resources.
-This will help schools to deliver one-to-one and small-group support for five-year-olds whose spoken language skills may have suffered as a result of the pandemic.
-As part of the programme, participating schools will be able to access online training from the start of the spring term 2021.
+As part of the government’s COVID-19 catch up package for schools, primary schools can apply for resources and will be able to access online training from the start of the spring term 2021.

 The public has the right of access to information the Trust produces in the course of its work.
 The DDAT Freedom of Information Policy commits the Trust to make information available to the public as part of its normal business activities.
 Requests should be sent to email@example.com or by writing to us.

 Individuals have the right to access their personal data and supplementary information held by DDAT and our academies.
 The GDPR and the Data Protection Act 2018 clarifies that the reason for allowing individuals to access their personal data is so that they are aware of, and can verify, the lawfulness of the processing (please refer to this guidance from the Information Commissioners Office).